marwahaha/ultimate-smash-friends/README.txt

 ./ultimate-smash-friends --level rizland --players xeon,blob

-(--level can be abreviated as -l and --players as -p) you can add an artificial intelligence player by adding "AI" before the name of the character, e.g:
+(--level can be abbreviated as -l and --players as -p) you can add an artificial intelligence player by adding "AI" before the name of the character, e.g: